All Episodes

 They would have to have a good eye to be able to detect that.

-But like it's it's indoctrinated to say if it happens to a black person, you know it's because of racism, but if it happens to anybody else, well, it's just law enforcement.
+But like, it's, it's indoctrinated to say, if it happens to a black person, you know, it's because of racism.

-Nobody talked about that, nobody cried racism there.
+Nobody cried racism there.

-It's it's it's motivated reasoning.
+It's motivated reasoning.

-They look at it and they say, if race is involved, then we'll make it racial, even if it's you know not clear from its face, even if it's a black cop who's involved, because that's institutionalized racism.
+They look at it and they say, if race is involved, then we'll make it racial, even if it's not clear from its face, even if it's a black cop who's involved, because that's institutionalized racism.

 tim pool